 This seminal report lays out a vision for a system that not only puts a stop to these damaging trends, but also summons the creative power of the fashion industry to develop a new textiles economy.
 In such a system, clothes are designed to last longer and be worn more.
 New business models allow clothes to be rented, resold, or recycled more easily.
 And no toxic substances or pollutants are released when clothes are produced and used.

-The report was made possible by the support of industry leaders, including H&M, Lenzing, and NIKE Inc. as Core Partners, and C&A Foundation as Philanthropic Partner.
+The report was made possible by the support of industry leaders, including H&M Group, Lenzing, and NIKE Inc. as Core Partners, and C&A Foundation as Philanthropic Partner.
 More than 40 other influential fashion brands, leading businesses, NGOs, public bodies, and experts also endorsed and contributed to the report.